-In 2013, her CD “Stream of consciousness” obtained a five-star review in the well-known Russian magazine Jazz Ru.
-The album was also given the JazzIt Award 2012 by the renowned Italian jazz magazine JazzIt.
+In 2013, her CD “Stream of consciousness” obtained a five-star review in the renowned Russian magazine Jazz Ru.
+The album was also given the JazzIt Award 2012 by the well-known Italian magazine JazzIt.

 In June 2010 she was awarded with the Premio Internazionale Principessa Sichelgaita and the medal by the Presidency of the Senate of the Italian Republic in the “Art” section.